mattermost/mattermost-developer-documentation/site/content/integrate/apps/quickstart/_index.md

 To change the Mattermost Apps plugin or the Mattermost Server versions, you can edit [`docker-compose.yml`](https://github.com/mattermost/mattermost-app-examples/blob/master/docker-compose.yml).

+Be sure to create a `.docker.env` file in the same directory as the `docker-compose.yml` file to store any secrets.
+Or you can rename and use [`.docker.env.example`](https://github.com/mattermost/mattermost-app-examples/blob/master/.docker.env.example) in the repository to see some example secrets you may use while building Apps.

 Next, use the following command to bring your development environment online.

 ```sh